-In this study, a unified matrix-based project-planning model (UMP) is proposed to model heterogeneous project plans.
+In this study, a unified matrix-based project planning model (UMP) is proposed to model heterogeneous project plans.
 To combine heterogeneous project databases, a compound matrix-based project database (CMPD) is proposed.
 In addition, a flexible structure generator (FSG) is proposed to extend the existing project databases to address possible structures of flexible project plans (see Table 5).
 The proposed minimal and maximal structures specify new combinations of the structural and demand indicator values to test algorithms in flexible project management environments.

-As Table 5 highlights the applicability of the proposed models and methods, the UMP addresses both individual and multiple projects, single In addition, it handles renewable and and multimodal completions. nonrenewable resources, cost, and quality parameters, which are essential in real-life projects.
-In addition, The unified database contains both simulated and real-life data sources.
+As Table 5 highlights the applicability of the proposed models and methods, the UMP addresses both individual and multiple projects and single and multimodal completions.
+In addition, it handles renewable and nonrenewable resources, cost, and quality parameters, which are essential in real-life projects.
+In addition, the unified database contains both simulated and real-life data sources.
 The proposed parsers are prepared for single and multimode completion modes.
 Therefore, the proposed CMPD provides a wider range of test project schedules and resource allocation algorithms.
-However, to our best knowledge, there is no existing real-life database for multi-projects and multimodal completion modes.
+However, to the best of our knowledge, there is no existing real-life database for multiprojects and multimodal completion modes.
 Therefore, the proposed model and methods cannot be tested in these types of real-life projects.
-The proposed parsers and generators are freely available at https://github.com/novakge/parsers.
+The proposed parsers and generators are freely available (Kosztyán & Novák, 2022a, 2022b).